Postgraduate study options

 - give yourself time to develop your career ideas

-Applying for further study
+Applying for postgraduate courses

 For most courses you will apply to universities directly.
 For some you may have to apply through UCAS.